Georges034302/scb-akkodis-course/session7/on-prem_azure/on-prem-to-azure.md

 # Lab: On-Prem to Azure Migration (ASR)

 This lab demonstrates a simulated **on-premises to Azure migration** using **Azure Site Recovery (ASR)**.
-A VM acts as the "on-prem source" (in Australia East) and is replicated into Azure using a Recovery Services Vault (in Southeast Asia).
+A VM acts as the "on-prem source" (in Australia East) and is replicated into Azure using a Recovery Services Vault (in Australia Southeast).
 You will configure replication, run a test failover, then perform a planned failover (cutover) to complete the migration.

 ---

 ## 🎯 Objectives
 - Learn how ASR replicates workloads into Azure.
-- Configure a **cross-region Recovery Services Vault** (Australia East → Southeast Asia).
+- Configure a **cross-region Recovery Services Vault** (Australia East → Australia Southeast).
 - Perform **Test Failover** to validate migration safely.
 - Perform **Planned Failover (cutover)** to complete the migration.
 - Validate the migrated VM via SSH.